 If you are concerned about lead in your water, you may wish to have your water tested by a certified lab.

+Contact Customer Service if you would like to obtain or review your service line inventory, lead sampling data, or any other related documents.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.